BA in Buddhist Studies with Himalayan Language: Career Path

 • Knowledge of Buddhism: Students will gain a deep understanding of Buddhism, including its history, philosophy, and cultural context.
 They will also learn about the different schools of Buddhism and their key teachings and practices.

-• Knowledge of Himalayan culture and language: Students will gain knowledge of the culture and language of the Himalayan region, including the customs, beliefs, and values of the people living there.
+• Knowledge of Himalayan culture and language: Students will gain an understanding of the culture and language of the Himalayan region, including the customs, beliefs, and values of the people living there.

 • Research skills: Students will develop the ability to conduct independent research on Buddhism and Himalayan culture and language, including the ability to find, evaluate, and use primary and secondary sources.

-• Analytical skills: Students will develop the ability to analyze and interpret Buddhist texts and practices, as well as the cultural context in which Buddhism has developed and been practiced.
+• Analytical skills: Students will develop the ability to analyze and interpret Buddhist texts and practices and the cultural context in which Buddhism has developed and been practiced.

-• Language skills: Students will develop the ability to read, write, and speak a specific Himalayan language, which can be beneficial for those who wish to work in fields such as international development, translation, or teaching.
+• Language skills: Students will develop the ability to read, write, and speak a specific Himalayan language, which can benefit those who wish to work in international development, translation, or teaching.

-• Cultural sensitivity: Students will learn to understand and appreciate different cultures and worldviews, which can be beneficial for those who wish to work in fields such as international development or non-profit organizations.
+• Cultural sensitivity: Students will learn to understand and appreciate different cultures and worldviews, which can benefit those who wish to work in international development or non-profit organizations.

-• Writing skills: Students will develop the ability to write clear and concise academic papers, which is a skill that will be beneficial in a variety of fields.
+• Writing skills: Students will develop the ability to write clear and concise academic papers, which will be beneficial in various fields.

 Scope

 The scope of a Bachelor of Arts in Buddhist Studies with Himalayan Language program can be quite broad, as it encompasses the study of Buddhism, Himalayan culture and language, and related fields.
-Graduates of the program may have a wide range of career options and opportunities, depending on their interests and skills.
+Depending on their interests and skills, program graduates may have a wide range of career options and opportunities.

 Some potential career paths for graduates of a Bachelor of Arts in Buddhist Studies with Himalayan Language program include:

-• Academia: Graduates with a strong academic background may go on to pursue graduate-level studies in Buddhist Studies, Himalayan Studies, or related fields, and eventually become professors or researchers in these fields.
+• Academia: Graduates with a strong academic background may pursue graduate-level studies in Buddhist Studies, Himalayan Studies, or related fields and eventually become professors or researchers in these fields.

-• Non-profit organizations: Graduates with an interest in social justice and international development may work for non-profit organizations that focus on issues related to Buddhism and the Himalayan region, such as preserving cultural heritage, promoting education, or supporting marginalized communities.
+• Non-profit organizations: Graduates interested in social justice and international development may work for non-profit organizations that focus on issues related to Buddhism and the Himalayan region, such as preserving cultural heritage, promoting education, or supporting marginalized communities.

 • International development: Graduates with language skills and an understanding of the culture and society of the Himalayan region may work for government or non-governmental organizations in areas such as aid, diplomacy, or development.